utPLSQL/utPLSQL/docs/userguide/expectations.md

   Actual: 'Alibaba' (varchar2) was expected to match: 'ali' , modifiers 'i'
 ```

-**Note:**
+!!! note
-> The examples in the document will be only using shortcut syntax, to keep the document brief.
+    In order to keep the document brief, the examples in the document are only using the standalone expectations syntax.

 ## Using expectations